CSCPR: Cross-Source-Context Indoor RGB-D Place Recognition: Introduction

-\textit{RGB-D place-recognition reranking is not well studied:} Reranking, as a complement to global retrieval, is to improve the accuracy by evaluating the matches of local features between the query and database frames~\cite{zhu2023r2former, hausler2021patch, vidanapathirana2023spectral}.
+\textit{RGB-D place-recognition reranking is not well studied:} Traditional learning-based RGB-D place recognition approaches~\cite{cgis, uy2018pointnetvlad, arandjelovic2016netvlad, yurtsever2020survey} rely on global retrieval, which extracts global descriptors from each frame and ranks the database frames by the similarities with the query frame.
+Reranking, as a complement to global retrieval, is meant to improve the accuracy by evaluating the matches of local features between the query and database frames~\cite{zhu2023r2former, hausler2021patch, vidanapathirana2023spectral}.
 Therefore, the reranking stage should be fast and accurate in matching local features.
-The RANSAC-based~\cite{ransac} methods are widely used for reranking by processing the geometric information of query-database frames~\cite{hausler2021patch, vidanapathirana2023spectral}.
-However, these methods only process hand-crafted geometric relations and ignores the color or other empirical features.
+The RANSAC-based~\cite{ransac} methods are widely used for reranking by processing the geometric information of query-database frames~\cite{hausler2021patch, vidanapathirana2023spectral, tan2021instance}.
+However, RANSAC is not a deep-learning-based approach and cannot be empirically trained to calculate the relationships among all local features.
 Recently, learning-based approaches~\cite{zhu2023r2former, lee2022correlation} have been proposed that match empirical local features.
 However, those approaches are all for RGB-only place recognition.
-In this work, we generalize the learning-based reranking concept to RGB-D point cloud, and we propose a novel learning-based method for RGB-D place-recognition reranking.
+In this work, we generalize the learning-based reranking concept to RGB-D point cloud and propose a novel learning-based method for RGB-D place-recognition reranking.

-\textit{The scarcity of large-scale clean dataset is a notable gap for RGB-D indoor place recognition:} For indoor vision tasks, there are a bunch of datasets designed for object classification, segmentation, etc~\cite{Couprie2013IndoorSS, dai2017scannet, dehghan2021arkitscenes}.
-However, those datasets are not specifically designed for training purposes of RGB-D place recognition tasks, which require positive and negative matched frames by overlaps and large scale for training purposes~\cite{kornilova2023dominating}.
-HPointLoc~\cite{yudin2022hpointloc} and ScanNet-PR~\cite{cgis} are recently published for RGB-D indoor place recognition tasks, but their matched pairs are selected by the distance of camera poses or point cloud distance instead of the overlap of point clouds.
-This makes the dataset very noisy because of some nearby point clouds with no overlaps and decreases the efficacy for training learning-based models.
-To bridge the gap, we introduce two large-scale clean datasets for RGB-D indoor place recognition by choosing frames with overlaps.
+\textit{The scarcity of large-scale clean datasets is a notable gap for RGB-D indoor place recognition:} For indoor vision tasks, there are many datasets designed for object classification, segmentation, etc.~\cite{dai2017scannet, dehghan2021arkitscenes}.
+However, those datasets are not specifically designed for training RGB-D place recognition tasks, which require positive and negative matched frames by overlap and a large scale for training purposes~\cite{kornilova2023dominating}.
+HPointLoc~\cite{yudin2022hpointloc} and ScanNet-PR~\cite{cgis} have recently been published for RGB-D indoor place recognition tasks, but their matched pairs are selected by the distance of camera poses or point cloud distance instead of the overlap of point clouds.
+This makes the dataset very noisy because of some nearby point clouds with no overlap, and it decreases the efficacy for training learning-based models.
+To bridge the gap, we introduce two large-scale clean datasets for RGB-D indoor place recognition by choosing frames with overlap.